Hidden-Histories/Public-Resources/documentation/Tutorial_UnityTransparency.md

 .

+### Set Texture Type to Sprite in Inspector:
-- Now create a folder for this asset and drag your Kini texture into the folder.
+- In the Project window, under Assets, create a folder and name it Kini.
+Drag your Kini texture into the folder.
-- Drag the Kini texture onto the Quad.
-If you can't see the texture, you're looking at the back side - ro
+- Then drag the Kini texture onto the Quad.
+If you are not allow to drag it onto the Quad, or can't see the texture, you're looking at the back side!
+Rotate your view until you see the texture - but it's not cutout. :-(

-  - Select the Kini Quad
+- In the Assets/Kini folder, click on the Kini texture.
-- Create a Material that:
-     * Uses a cutout .png texture in the Main Maps/Albedo field.
-This could be useful for a text, a figure of a person, a fence ...
-Allow the transparency to show by setting the Rendering Mode to Fade.
-Drag the Material onto your Cutout Quad and scale the Quad as needed so the image has the correct proportions.
-Rotate the scene so you can see the backside of the Cutout Quad - it will be invisible, since Quads only have one side.
+- In the Inspector window, change Texture Type to "Sprite", then click the "Apply" button just above the texture image at the bottom of the Inspector window.
+The background of the Kini texture will be transparent now in the Inspector file window - but NOT in the Scene window.

 Make sure the Cutout Quad’s Transform is still zeroed, and then duplicate it by selecting it in the Hierarchy window and clicking Ctrl-D (or Apple-D).
 Cutout (1) will be right on top of the first one, so you can’t see it yet.
 Change the y rotation of the duplicate Quad to 180°.
 Now both sides should look the same, showing the cutout image.
 Create an empty GameObject, make sure it is zeroed, rename it CutoutGroup, and drag both Cutout and Cutout (1) into the group.